Huy-Ngo/acanban/_sources/req/use-case/other.rst.txt

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The user is logged out the system.
+The user logged out of the system.

 Search Student